fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

 Amazon S3 Bucket
 -----------------

-Flask-Philo supports the use of Amazon's S3 file storage buckets, and provides a number of useful methods for storing and retrieving data
+Flask-Philo supports the use of Amazon's S3 file storage buckets, and provides a number of useful methods for storing and retrieving data.

+These methods may be called in two ways:

+* Imported and called as a standard Python function
+* Invoked from the command line using ``manage.py``

+...examples for both are included for every method documented below

 Retrieving available Bucket contents
 ############################